icecream17/icecream17.github.io/Stuff/notes/schedule.md

 # Hi
-If you don't know what this is
+If you don't know what this is, that's on purpose

 So here's my code for the schedule.
 Be sure to read the all caps comment.